rubenafo/trendyways/README.md

 - Series min, max, mean and standar deviation.
 - Moving Average of n-th order.
 - Bollinger Bands (window n, k value).
+- Pivot Line, resistances (R1, R2 and R3) and supports (S1, S2 and S3).

 For the testing part, fantastic qunit.js testing library is used.
-Tests can be run from the file tests.html once you get this repository, https://github.com/figurebelow/trendyways
+Tests can be run from the file tests.html once you fetch this repository, https://github.com/figurebelow/trendyways